ReByteAI/rebyte-docs/user-guide.md

 ## For Team Builder and Admin

 ### Configure Team Assistant
 Only builders or admin in your team can configure the team assistant.

 Each assistant, including **Revia**, contains:
 * **Planner**: can plan and execute a sequence of tools to achieve a specific goal.
-* **Code Sandbox**: Handle arbitrary code execution, such as data analysis, data visualization, etc.
+* **Code Interpreter**: Run arbitrary python code in sandbox, such as data analysis, data visualization, etc.
 * **List of ReByte Tools**: a list of ReByte Tools that can be used by the assistant.
 Tool can be built by your team or by other tool builders, or by ReByte team.
+  * Assign data to the tool
+    * When developers build a tool, they use their own knowledge/table to build the tool.
+Those build time knowledge/tables are not always available to the assistant users.
+When you create an assistant, you can attach your own knowledge/table to the assistant, so that the assistant can use those knowledge/table to perform tasks.
+    * IMPORTANT: This implies that you give the assistant users access to your knowledge/table, so you should be careful about what knowledge/table you attach to the assistant.
+  * Customized tool or not
+    * For most of the cases, you can use tools provided by ReByte team.
+We will continue to update the tools to make them have the latest features, you will get that update by default.
+    * For some specific use cases, you may need to build your own tools, you can do that in developer platform.
+In these cases, you have to manually update the tool to get the latest features provided by ReByte team.

-**Planner** and **Code Sandbox** can be optional.
-In that case, user has to ask specific tool to perform a specific task.
+  **Planner** and **Code Interpreter** can be optional.
+In that case, user has to ask a specific tool to perform a specific task.

 ## For Team Member